mdsalem17/ai-notebooks/README.md

 - [PyTorch - Tensors and Dynamic neural networks in Python with strong GPU acceleration](https://github.com/pytorch/pytorch)
 -

-## Topics of Future Notebooks and Work
-* GAN for Data Augmentation
-* BigGAN - StyleGAN - CycleGAN
-* GAN Controllable Generation - Conditional GAN
-* Converting NLP notebooks from Trax to Pytorch
+## Note

-If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/).
+* If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/).

-## Warning
-To clone this repository, please use (git-lfs)[https://git-lfs.github.com/] in order to retrieve files that exceed 100MB.
+* To clone this repository, you may need to use (git-lfs)[https://git-lfs.github.com/] in order to retrieve files that exceed 100MB or download this files directly.
+In general, for large files, we provide a smaller version.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](./LICENSE) file.